 This may just be one of the most unique party themes I’ve ever seen!
-Ocean creatures + rusty steampunk details + outdoor games & crafts — talk about catering to your audience! ;)
+Ocean creatures + rusty steampunk details + outdoor games & crafts — talk about catering to your guests. 😉

-Since her son’s love for sharks had not waned since the year before, Abigail of Paper & Cake geared up for this year’s party by putting a spin on a classic under the sea theme — adding rivets, gears and other steampunk details to take this party to a whole new level.
+Since her son’s love for sharks had not waned since the year before, Abigail of Paper & Cakegeared up for this year’s party by putting a spin on a classic under the sea theme.
+She added rivets, gears, and other steampunk detailsto take the “shark party” to a whole new level!

-The resulting Steampunk 11 Thousand Leagues Under the Sea Party is one that I’m sure the birthday boy and his guests will not soon forget!
+The resulting Eleven Thousand Leagues Under the Sea Party is one that I’m sure the birthday boy and his guests will not soon forget!

 PARTY HIGHLIGHTS to look out for:

-- Custom designed steampunk shark dessert table backdrop hanging from ‘rust’ painted pipes
+Steampunk shark backdrop hanging from ‘rust’ painted pipes

-- Morning aquarium visit with, stingray petting, tide pool exploring and sea lion befriending!
+Morning aquarium visit with stingrays, tide pools, and sea lions!

 PARTY DETAILS, as told by Abigail…